 The Empress is Card III of the Major Arcana of the Tarot of Marseille.
-Symbol of work and efficiency radiates resolution and determination.
-Persuasion, affection, vanity and seduction are some of the associations to this archetype.
-It gathers together all the women: the mother, the wife and the daughter.
-Know the meaning of the Card The Empress in the Tarot, what it indicates when it comes from the right, backwards or combined with other Cards and its possible application to the various facets of life and day-to-day problems.
+The symbol of work and efficiency radiates resolution and determination.
+Persuasion, affection, vanity, and seduction are some of the associations with this archetype.
+It gathers together all the women: the mother, the wife, and the daughter.
+Know the meaning of the Card The Empress in the Tarot, what it indicates when it comes from the right, backward, or combined with other Cards, and its possible application to the various facets of life and day-to-day problems.

 The Figure and The Symbiology of the Card The Empress in the Tarot of Marseille